Tearran/ITW_TCG/README.md

 After scoring every card remaining in play:

 - The player with the highest total score wins.
 - Equal scores result in a tie breaker.
-Draw from deck, hight card wins.
+Draw from deck, high card wins.

 ---